- September 25, 2020

 A young woman visits her family for the first time in four years—and accidentally infects them with COVID-19.
 Now, trapped at home in the midst of a pandemic, with her grandmother close to death, accusations and old tensions rise to the surface.
 Explore her family home, get to know her family members, and, if you’re lucky, attempt to survive the only thing more dangerous than the virus: her mother…

-- The writing is top-notch, with a relatable and well-crafted story that explores complex family dynamics and emotional manipulation.
+- The writing is top-notch, with a well-crafted and relatable plot that resonates emotionally.

-- The game features detailed descriptions of items and well-developed characters, enhancing the narrative experience.
+- The game features detailed descriptions of items and well-developed characters, enhancing the storytelling experience.

-- It's a free visual novel that offers a unique and familiar setting, resonating with players who have mixed feelings about their childhood homes.
+- It's a free visual novel that offers a unique narrative about family dynamics and the concept of 'home'.

-- The artwork, particularly the head-shots, is unappealing and reminiscent of low-quality graphics, which can detract from the overall experience.
+- The artwork, particularly the head-shots, is criticized for being unappealing and reminiscent of low-quality graphics.

 story

-11 mentions Positive Neutral NegativeThe story of "Home: A Quarantine Story" revolves around a woman returning to her childhood home just before the COVID-19 lockdown, inadvertently bringing the virus with her.
-It explores themes of family, the duality of "home" as both comforting and toxic, and features a dialogue-driven narrative that resonates with players reflecting on their own connections to home.
-Overall, the game is praised for its poignant storytelling and emotional depth, making it a worthwhile experience for those seeking a compelling narrative.
+22 mentions Positive Neutral NegativeThe story of "Home: A Quarantine Story" revolves around a woman returning to her childhood home just before the COVID-19 lockdown, inadvertently bringing the virus with her.
+It explores themes of family, the duality of "home," and the emotional weight of nostalgia, presented through dialogue and exploration in a short narrative format.
+While the story is described as depressing, it resonates with players who grapple with their connections to both their past and present homes.

 “A realistic narrative that builds a unique yet somehow familiar setting, Home: A Quarantine Story will softly resonate with anyone who can’t decide if their heart is with the home they’ve made for themselves or the home they grew up in.”